Preheat the oven to 220°C (fan 200°C/425°F/Gas 7). Lightly grease a large baking sheet.

 As the dough is quite deep, dip the cutter in flour before cutting out each scone to prevent the dough from sticking to it.

-Buy your copy of Mary Berry Cookery Course at a discount from the Saga Bookshop today, published by DK, RRP £17.99 (Flexi-bound edition)
+Buy your copy of Mary Berry Cookery Course, published by DK, RRP £17.99 (Flexi-bound edition)